-- 1.1 The Annual Pay Policy Statement 2022/23 is revised to replace the locally agreed pay award with the higher national award. - 1.2 As requested by the commissioner a full review of pay arrangements be carried out before any future agreements are made, which should include a review of policies for increments and all other pay allowances to ensure all opportunities for mitigating the pay growth are considered. - 1.3 An appropriate oversight arrangement for decision making be introduced. - 2.
-Introduction and Background - 2.1 The Localism Act 2011 requires the Council to publish an annual Pay Policy Statement for chief officers.
+- 1.2 If appropriate make a recommendation to Council to revise the 2022/23 Pay Policy Statement. - 1.3 The commissioner recommends a full review of pay arrangements is carried out before any future agreements are made; this needs to include a review of policies for increments and all other pay allowances to ensure all opportunities for mitigating the pay growth are considered.
+An appropriate oversight arrangement for decision making will need to be agreed.

+2. Introduction and Background

+- 2.1 The Localism Act 2011 requires the Council to publish an annual Pay Policy Statement for chief officers.
 This must be approved by Council by 31st March each year.
 Like many other local authorities, Thurrock's statement includes a pay policy for all categories of employees which reflects existing employment terms and conditions. - 2.2 The Annual Pay Policy Statement for 2022/23 was approved by Council in February 2022.
 The Pay Policy Statement included a cost of living pay increase of 2.5% for the lowest bands and 2.25% for the remaining bands.
 This increase was based upon the market assessment conducted in December 2021 and recommended by the independent assessor. - 2.3 The outlook for pay settlements in 2022 was unpredictable due to the challenging back drop of the post Covid economic recovery; the cost-of-living crisis; the lifting of the public sector pay freeze and the unresolved Local Government pay negotiations. - 2.4 The annual cost of living review conducted in December 2021 to inform the 2022/23 Pay Policy Statement did not reference the National Joint Council recommendations as this information was not available at the time. - 2.5 In July 2022 the National Employers made a one year (1 April 2022 to 31 March 2023) final offer to the Trade Unions representing the Local Government Workforce.
 The elements of the offer relevant to the Council are: - With effect from 1 April 2022, an increase of £1,925 on all NJC pay points 1 and above - With effect from 1 April 2023, an increase of one day to all employees' annual leave entitlement

-- The national offer achieves a bottom rate of pay of £10.50 with effect from 1 April 2022. - 2.6 Following pay consultations, the NJC confirmed on 1 November 2022 that agreement had been reached encouraging employers to implement the new pay scales as swiftly as possible. - 2.7 The three recognised Trade Unions, Unison, Unite and GMB, have all formally requested the Council apply the NJC agreed increase of £1,925 across all the Council's pay points with effect from 1 April 2022. - 2.8 This report seeks approval to amend the Council's pay scales to incorporate the NJC agreed pay award all other elements of the Pay Policy remain as agreed in February 2022.
+The national offer achieves a bottom rate of pay of £10.50 with effect from 1 April 2022.

+- 2.6 Following pay consultations, the NJC confirmed on 1 November 2022 that agreement had been reached encouraging employers to implement the new pay scales as swiftly as possible. - 2.7 The three recognised Trade Unions, Unison, Unite and GMB, have all formally requested the Council apply the NJC agreed increase of £1,925 across all the Council's pay points with effect from 1 April 2022.